CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "You're typing `CTRL + C` but your script is still running.
+???+ question "You're typing `CTRL + C` but your script is still running.
 How do you stop it?"

     If `CTRL + C` does not terminate the process, try the following: